GoogleChrome/developer.chrome.com/site/en/blog/avoiding-oversharing-when-screen-sharing/index.md

 ## Reordering the selection offered to the user {: #reordering }

-When [`getDisplayMedia()`] is called, users are presented with a media picker which allows them to share whichever display surface they would like any tab, window, or screen.
+When [`getDisplayMedia()`] is called, users are presented with a media picker which allows them to share whichever display surface they would like.
 Experience shows that the ordering of the offering affects the users’ selection.
-We are experimenting in Chrome&nbsp;107 on desktop with reordering the picker in order to nudge users towards tabs, which is the best option in the majority of cases.
+We are experimenting in Chrome&nbsp;107 with reordering the picker in order to nudge users towards tabs, which is the best option in the majority of cases.

 <figure>
   {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/7z4i2ZI77UZA80WRg4Rc.jpg", alt="Screenshots of the old and new media picker prompts.", width="800", height="556" %}